-From the Queen of Sheba to the rule of Emperor Haile Selassie in the 20th century, Ethiopia has carved out for itself a unique identity among African nations.
-It was one of the first Christian countries in existence and remains predominantly Christian.
-This classic itinerary has been devised for travellers to witness the remarkable legacy of Ethiopia’s unique history.
-We traverse the country from Addis Ababa to Lake Tana, Gondar, the ancient capital of Axum and the spectacular rock-cut churches of Lalibela.
+From the Queen of Sheba to Emperor Haile Selassie in the 20th century, Ethiopia has carved out for itself a unique identity among African nations.
+This itinerary uncovers the remarkable history and culture of Ethiopia, from the archaeological discoveries that illuminate our prehistory, to the civilisations whose sophistication were renowned throughout the world, to its cultural diversity today.
+The tour travels from Addis Ababa to Lake Tana, Gondar, the ancient capital of Axum and the spectacular rock-cut churches of Lalibela, and enjoys the best of this beautiful country from its plains, to its lakes and mountains.

-A country steeped in tradition and belief, witnessed through its many beautifully decorated churches
+Centuries of tradition and belief, evident in Ethiopia’s many beautifully decorated churches

-A strong, stable nation rich in culture, with a population comprising over 80 different ethnic groups and languages
+A culturally-rich nation: a strong, stable population with over 80 different ethnic groups and languages

 The origins of coffee and coffee ceremony, the symbol of Ethiopian hospitality

-Cruise on the Lake Tana to the isolated and beautiful churches on the Zege peninsula
+Cruise Lake Tana to the isolated and beautifully decorated churches of the Zege Peninsula

-Visit the restored 17th-century castles and palaces at Gondar’s Royal Enclosure
+Restored 17th-century castles and palaces at Gondar’s magnificent Royal Enclosure

-Admire Axum’s carved stele, dating back 2000 years, the Queen of Sheba’s palace and the reputed location of the Ark of the Covenant
+Axum’s 2000-year-old carved stele, the Queen of Sheba’s palace and the legendary location of the Ark of the Covenant

-Enjoy the scenic and remote Simien Mountains, spotting Gelada baboons
+The scenic and remote Simien Mountains, spotting the endemic gelada or ‘bleeding heart’ baboons

-Days 1–2: Arrive Addis Ababa, visit the national museum and Holy Trinity Cathedral.
+Days 1–2: Arrive in Addis Ababa and visit the National Museum and Holy Trinity Cathedral.

 Days 5–6: Drive to Gondar and explore the Royal Enclosure.